Enhanced Practice for Internationally Educated Nurses

 Students are expected to work in partnership with their Faculty Clinical Team members to:

-- Provide learning opportunities for the practical nursing student to enable them to acquire the knowledge, skills, and clinical experience needed to practice;
+• Provide learning opportunities for the nursing student to enable them to acquire the knowledge, skills, and clinical experience needed to practice;

-- Evaluate the practical nursing student's ability to meet the required learning outcomes for each course experience.
+• Evaluate the nursing student's ability to meet the required learning outcomes for each course experience.

 College of Nurses of Ontario (CNO) Standards

-Practical Nurses function in an independent and interdependent environment.
-There is an implicit trust by the client that the Practical Nurse is an ethical, moral and competent person.
+Registered Nurses function in an independent and interdependent environment.
+There is an implicit trust by the client that the Registered Nurse is an ethical, moral and competent person.

 The Standards of Practice from the College of Nurses of Ontario (CNO) the Regulated Health Professions Act (RHPA), and other program legislation governing professional behaviour focuses on the protection of the public.